cellravel/patog/README.md

 - [Bioinformatics by Dr. Farshid Noorbakhsh](https://www.aparat.com/TUMS_Immunology/playlists)

 _This is the link for the playlists in TUMS Immuno Aparat Channel.
-Consider viewing courses related to your need!
+Consider viewing the courses based on your need!_

 ## Miscellaneous
 Nothing at the moment.